nicolas-robette/moreparty/README.md

 * surrogate tree
 * bivariate association measures
 * prototypes
-* a function to get any tree from a random forest
+* getting any tree from a random forest

 ## References